 A single red light therapy session costs from $25 to $85.
 A number of factors can influence the session cost, such as your location and whether you offer it as a standalone treatment or combine it with other treatments, such as cryotherapy.

 Solbasium has designed their red light therapy products specifically for cryotherapy businesses.
-Solbasium understands that cryotherapy products rely on high quality internal electronics, products designed for long use, and an industry-leading warranty, so we have included all of those in our red light therapy products.
+Solbasium understands that cryotherapy professionals rely on high quality internal electronics, products designed for long use, and an industry-leading warranty, so we have included all of those in our red light therapy products.
 We also have extensive experience in the industry and offer exceptional customer service to back every product we offer.

 The demand for red light therapy continues to rise